 “I think in this circumstance, we saw a woman being very resourceful, both by creating evidence, but also creating a witness.
 It is not to be taken lightly, at all.

 The stats tell us, and we’ve had some research in Canada within the last 10 years, where at least 80% of women and girls have experienced being followed by a stranger.
 It is an ongoing reminder of just how much gender-based violence is happening.”

 According to an international survey in 2015, 88% of women surveyed in Canada said they experienced harassment before the age of 17, and 79% reported being followed by a man or a group of men that made them feel unsafe.1

-By speaking out and raising awareness about street harassment, women are resisting misogynistic behaviours in the streets which is forcing the conversation about this issue.
+By speaking out and raising awareness to stop street harassment, women are resisting misogynistic behaviours in the streets which is forcing the conversation about this issue.

 To learn more about safety, visit our website: https://www.bwss.org/support/